vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 For the given input, this endpoint must do the following:

-- Find all appointments the specific input patient has had accross all client_ids
+- Find all appointments the specific input patient has had across all client_ids
 - Query extra attributes on the patient such as:
   - First Name
   - Last Name